arrys/rsio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

 Prerequisites
 -------------

-- **robosapiensio package**: Ensure that the `robosapiensio` python package is installed in your python, either system-wide or in python virtual environement.
-Installation instructions can be found `here <../../installation/methods/pypi.html>`_
+- **robosapiensio package**: Ensure that the `robosapiensio` python package is installed in your Python, either system-wide or in Python virtual environment.
+You can follow the `Pypi installation instructions <../../installation/methods/pypi.html>`_.
 - **[optional] rpio CLI**: Ensure that the `rpio` command-line tool is installed and available on your system.

 Tasks